Electoral Act 1993

 1. The Electoral Commission must—

-2. send to the party to the marriage or civil union a notice asking for details of any changes resulting from the marriage or civil union that may be required to the name, address, and occupation under which he or she is registered on the roll; and
+2. give written notice to the party to the marriage or civil union asking for details of any changes resulting from the marriage or civil union that may be required to the name and address under which they are registered on the roll; and

 1. if a change is required, amend the roll in accordance with the details supplied.